wangdi4/llvm/llvm/docs/LangRef.rst

     noinline attribute, is not inlined.
 This attribute has a weaker precedence than the alwaysinline attribute.
 Meaning if it encounters a callsite with alwaysinline attribute, the alwaysinline attribute will override the inlinehint attribute.
-(This is now implemented as a string attribute.)
+(This is now implemented as an enum attribute.)

 ..
 END INTEL_CUSTOMIZATION